You are hereHome / IT Policies at the University of Michigan / General Information Technology Policies

-These policies deal with protecting the rights of the community in regard to access to the information resource infrastructure, sharing of information, and security of intellectual products.
+These policies deal with protecting the rights of the community and individual community members in regard to access to the information resource infrastructure, sharing of information, and security of intellectual products.

 These policies deal with protection of the information assets controlled by the University of Michigan.

 To report a security breach, go to the Safe Computing website.